tengla/rethinkdb-cli/README.md

 A CLI runner and REPL for [Rethinkdb](https://github.com/rethinkdb/rethinkdb)

-Work in progress, but it's still very usable.
-Expect to meet a wrinkle here and there.
-Shout out, or fork and fix.
+Work in progress, but it's still of use.
+Expect to see a wrinkle here and there, especially in the REPL.
+Shout out.
+Or fork, fix and pull a request.

 ### CLI